For correct operation and measurements consider the following external factors and follow the operation instructions:

 Acoustic Sensitivity of Accelerometers

-The electric signal generated by the accelerometer is amplified and formed by a corresponding preamplifier, and then sent to spectrum analyzer.
-The sound field source is powered by the spectrum analyzer generator.
-A linear-frequency-modulated signal, i.e. a sinusoidal signal with constantly increasing frequency, is set on the generator.
+The electric signal generated by the accelerometer is amplified and formed by a corresponding preamplifier, and then sent to FFT spectrum analyzer.
+The sound field source is powered by the FFT spectrum analyzer generator.
+A linear-frequency-modulated signal, i.e. a sinusoidal signal with constantly increasing frequency, is set at the generator.
 Based on the frequency analysis of accelerometer signal (correlational and mutually spectral analysis with a programmable delay line), it is possible to identify components corresponding to acoustic effect on the accelerometer.
 The signal analysis uses the fact that speed of sound in the air and velocity of vibration spreading among the acoustic camera elements are different, and it means different delays of signals of different nature.

 High pressure acoustic fields have insignificant impact on the output signal of VS vibration transducers.
 At sound pressure levels around 140 dB at 250 Hz, acoustic sensitivity of VS vibration transducers is deciles of “g”.

 During installation of vibration transducers on a surface heavily deforming during a blow or vibration, a spurious signal may appear due to transfer of deformation through the body base to the sensing element.

 The VS vibration transducers have low deformation sensitivity, which does not exceed 5·10-4 300 g/m·µm at 300 µm/m deformation.